n1mk1/breath/README.md

 - Breathing patterns reveal a lot about a person’s health and stress state.
 - Sleep stages are often measured with costly equipment; this project explores a low-cost, audio-based alternative.
 - By experimenting with signal-to-note conversion and anomaly detection, this project explores creative and explainable ways to analyze physiological data.
-- In countries where advanced analysis machines are not affordable, this system provides doctors with an accessible way to gain an initial understanding of a patient’s breathing patterns and identify preliminary irregularities.

 ---